Abstraction + Love

 Family Day - Saturday, Feb.
 10, 2024 from 1-3 PM

-This exhibition provides a glimpse of where several, mostly Midwest, contemporary artists have taken abstraction in the 21st century.
-From the works of Bernard Williams and Sarah Krepp, which are more solidly rooted in historic forms, to the quirky experimental works of Roland Santana, to the expressive, humorous animation Selina Trepp and inflatable objects of Claire Ashley, each artist has developed a personal artistic language using varied art making materials, experimentation, upbeat optimism, plus a big dose of love!
+This exhibition provides a glimpse of where several, mostly Midwestern, contemporary artists have taken abstraction in the 21st century.
+From the works of Bernard Williams and Sarah Krepp, which are more solidly rooted in historic forms, to the quirky experimental works by Edwin P. Shelton and Roland Santana, to the expressive, humorous animation of Selina Trepp and colorful, unruly inflatables by Claire Ashley, each artist has developed a personal artistic language using varied art making materials, experimentation, upbeat optimism and a big dose of love!

 A special thank you to DePaul Art Museum and Midwestern Museum of American Art